GeoscienceAustralia/BAL/docs/userguide/writing_documentation.rst

 Common tags used in the Documentation:
 --------------------------------------

-Here are some common useful tags
+Here are some useful tags
 ::

    |project_name|   is currently a substitution for the Project name (Bushfire Attack Level)
    Normally, there are no heading levels assigned to certain characters as the structure is determined from the succession of headings.
-However, for the Python documentation, this convention is used which you may follow:
+However, for the Python documentation, this convention is used, which you may follow:

    # with overline, for parts
    * with overline, for chapters